SA-to-MA/nyx-extension/README.md

-# Nyx Extension - Support also Multi-Agent files and visualization
+# Nyx MA Extension - Support of Multi-Agent PDDL files and visualization

-The original nyx repository: https://gitlab.com/wmgp9/nyx/-/tree/main?ref_type=headse=heads

-## **What do you need for start**
+## **Motivation for Research**
+We aim to solve multi-agent planning problems in a PDDL+ domain, which includes:

+* Numeric variables
+* Temporal actions
+* Durative actions

+To address these challenges, we use Nyx, a planner that supports solving such problems.
+With minor modifications to the code, our framework can also support other planners that handle subsets of these features, such as Metric-FF, which solves problems in PDDL 2.1.

+You can find the original Nyx code [here](https://gitlab.com/wmgp9/nyx/-/tree/main?ref_type=headse=heads).

+## **System requirements**
 * Python less than 3.13 (version 3.11 is good enough)
 * Install the requirements of the project:
 ```Shell